ia-toki/tcframe/docs/introduction.rst

 As a framework, **tcframe** offers the following exciting features:

-- Excluding the official solution, we only need to write a single C++ program.
+- Excluding the official solution, we only need to write a single C++ program, called runner program.
-- The generator program has a syntax that is easy to read.
+- The runner program has a syntax that is easy to read.
-- The generator program is nicely structured in several parts, similar to the problem statement: input format, output format, constraints/subtasks, etc.
+- The runner program is nicely structured in several parts, similar to the problem statement: input format, output format, constraints/subtasks, etc.
 - The resulting test cases are validated according to the specification constraints/subtasks.
 - All errors (for example: constraints unsatisfiability) are presented to the users in human-readable format so that they can easily fix the errors.

 Examples
 --------

-Here are some example of generator files written using **tcframe** framework:
+Here are some example of runner programs written using **tcframe** framework:

 For problems without subtasks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. sourcecode:: cpp

-    #include "tcframe/tcframe.hpp"
+    #include "tcframe/runner.hpp"
     using namespace tcframe;

     class Problem : public BaseProblem {